 There are also summary tables that aggregate information about connections.
 See Section 220.127.116.11, “Connection Summary Tables”.

 The meaning of “account” in the connection tables

 is similar to its meaning in the MySQL grant tables in the

 mysql database, in the sense that the term

 refers to a combination of user and host values.
 Where they

 differ is that in the grant tables, the host part of an account

-can be a pattern, whereas in the connection tables the host
+can be a pattern, whereas in the Performance Schema tables the

 The connection tables all have

 current and total number of connections per “tracking